mddanish00/react-utterances-client/README.md

 #### Theme

-List of themes that available for use with Utterances:
+List of themes that are available for use with Utterances:

 - github-light
 - github-dark